kiba/Writings/fac/chp6_middle_of_nowhere.md

 It was sort of amusing in a way.

 "Can I try?"
-Oobleck said.
+Oobleck asked.

 The head translator nodded.